 “Work hard, so you can get ahead.”

 There was no coaching beyond these often recited phrases from both of my parents.

-My dad in particular was brutal about the grades I received in school, starting right from the 1st grade onward.
+My dad, in particular, was brutal about the grades I received in school, starting right from the 1st grade onward.
 Nothing was acceptable other than an “A.” A grade of “B” would be grumbled at, and a “C” would mean punishment and probably a spanking.
 A grade of “D” or “E” (F in many places) would be unheard of.
 There was no mixed message here.

-As I entered junior high school (now it’s often called middle school), my father would sometimes mention his belief he should have stayed in the Navy for a career, because he would have been better off, and been better person.
+As I entered junior high school (now it’s often called middle school), my father would sometimes mention his belief he should have stayed in the Navy for a career, because he would have been better off, and been a better person.
 Though he didn’t really describe what this meant.

 So it was in situations like these that I learned how to find the path where I could be the leader, regardless of appearances.
 It was not natural.
 It was counter to what I was being told with regard to how to get ahead.
 But it was a result of my environment.

 What enabled this strong mindset with my peers?
 My dad again.
 He always insisted I never start a fight, because if he found out I did, he would finish it on me.
-But he also insisted I never back away when someone else swung first, because if I did and he found out, the fight wasn’t over until he got a piece of me.
+But he also insisted I never back away when someone else swung first because if I did and he found out, the fight wasn’t over until he got a piece of me.

-So you see, environment is big.
+So you see, the environment is big.
 Becoming a rock solid leader has nothing to do with being born into it.
-It has everything to do with environment, mindset, and ultimately your own self-determination.
+It has everything to do with the environment, mindset, and ultimately your own self-determination.

 All of this can be changed at any time in your life.
 It’s much easier if you started applying the mindset early in life.
-But the fact is, nothing about what you believe is permanent, unless you believe it is.
+But the fact is, nothing about what you believe is permanent unless you believe it is.